 You can “triage” unprocessed notes to send them to the right product manager.

-Assign your colleague as the note owner so the note will appear in their personal inbox for review:
+Assign your colleague as the note owner so the note will appear in their Assigned to me for review:

 Adding a tag to a note makes it easy to group feedback related to a product manager’s area of responsibility.
 For example, a product manager could search for all notes related to a single product: